The Perecman Firm: Notable cases

 In 2014, The Perecman Firm represented several families in cases involving special-needs students.

-The Perecman Firm represents the family of Avonte Oquendo, a teenage boy with autism that went missing from Center Boulevard School.
-The firm represents the family of Dyasha Smith, a student that choked to death at the School for International Studies.
-The Perecman Firm also represents the family of Nashaly Perez Rodriguez for her disappearance from school.
+The firm represented the family of Avonte Oquendo, a teenage boy with autism that went missing from Center Boulevard School.
+The firm also represented the family of Dyasha Smith, a student that choked to death at the School for International Studies.
+The Perecman Firm also represented the family of Nashaly Perez Rodriguez for her disappearance from school.

 In January 2015, The Perecman Firm announced the Avonte Oquendo Memorial Scholarship to support a graduating high school or college student living with autism.

 Attorney David Perecman represented a construction worker who was working on a construction site in the Bronx in 2006 when a steel reinforcement bar snapped, causing him to fall more than two stories and severely injure his legs.
 Mr. Perecman secured a $9 million+ settlement for his client.

 The Perecman Firm represented the family of an infant who suffered serious brain damage in 1993.
 Doctors and medical staff took too long to perform a Caesarean delivery after it was discovered that the infant was suffering from fetal distress, and a CT scan revealed that the child had suffered cerebral and subdural hemorrhages.
 Attorneys secured a $40 million settlement for the family.

 Attorney David Perecman represented a sheet metal worker who was seriously injured after the ladder he was standing on was kicked out from underneath him.
 After the company refused to settle the case for $10 million, the jury awarded the injured worker $15.2 million.

 The Perecman Firm Represented an asbestos-abatement specialist who was seriously injured after falling off a suspended scaffold.
 He was neither provided with a safe method of descending to the ground nor the safety equipment necessary to make that descent, requirements of Labor Law 240(1).
 The jury awarded the injured worker with an $11,899,468 verdict.